HilliamT/foundry-web3-monorepo/README.md

 ## Configuration

 To configure the project, you will need to set a few environment variables.
-These are found in `.env.sample`.
+These are found in `app/.env.sample`.

 Make a copy of `.env.sample` and rename it to `.env`.
 Then, edit the file to set the values you need.

-The `.env` file is hidden from Git via `.gitignore` as to ensure that you don't accidentally commit it.
+Note: The `.env` file is hidden from Git via `.gitignore` as to ensure that you don't accidentally commit it.

 ## Commands